 Fossils are the remains or traces of ancient life that have been preserved by natural processes.
+Examples of fossil include shells, bones, stone imprints of animals or microbes, exoskeletons, objects preserved in amber, petrified wood, coal, hair, oil, and DNA remnants.
 There are five types of fossils:

 - Body Fossils